Student Health Services

 Health Clerks: Health Clerks are our organizational superstars, gathering and organizing data regarding immunizations, health screenings, and student health conditions that require the attention of the Nurses.
 Health Clerks can be contacted at healthclerks@cusdk8.org

-- Guadalupe De Almanza: Cupertino, Kennedy, Lawson, Nimitz, Stevens Creek, Stocklmeir, West Valley
+- Guadalupe De Almanza: Cupertino, Kennedy, Lawson, De Vargas, Stevens Creek, Stocklmeir, West Valley

 District Illness Guidelines